KDE/md4qt/README.md

 ---

- * As `md4qt` supports recursive Markdown parsing, then in the resulting document can be represented more then one Markdown file.
-Each file in the document starts with `MD::Anchor`, it just shows that during traverse through the document you reached new file.
+ * As `md4qt` supports recursive Markdown parsing, then in the resulting document can be represented more than one Markdown file.
+Each file in the document starts with `MD::Anchor`, it just shows that during traversing through the document you reached new file.

 Does the library throw exceptions?
 ---

  * No. This library doesn't use exceptions.
 Any text is a valid Markdown, so I don't need to inform user about errors.
-Qt itself doesn't use exceptions too.
+Qt itself doesn't use exceptions either.
-So you can caught only standard C++ exceptions, like `std::bad_alloc`, for example.
+So you can catch only standard C++ exceptions, like `std::bad_alloc`, for example.
 Possibly with `MD::UnicodeStringTrait` you will catch more standard exceptions, possibly I missed something somewhere, but I tried to negotiate all possible exceptions.